Last updated on February 7th, 2022 at 05:07 pm

 I am only sharing what has worked for me but I can tell you that when I have more capital and can take larger risks, I will certainly start sourcing larger and more complex products as there are less barriers to entry.

-So let’s go through this one by one on the exact steps I take to find a product.
+So let’s go through this one by one on the exact steps I take to doing effective amazon product research.

 High Sales Demand